-Year Ended September 30, 2014 2013 2012 2011 2010 Other Unaudited Data: · Number of Portfolio Companies at Year End 45 47 50 59 39 Average Size of Portfolio Company Investment at Cost \$ 7,762 \$ 7,069 \$ 7,300 \$ 6,488 \$ 7,654 Principal Amount of New Investments 81,731 80,418 45,050 110,903 23,245 Proceeds from Loan Repayments and Investments Sold 72,560 117,048 73,857 50,002 85,634 Weighted Average Yield on Investments(E) 11.47% 11.63% 11.25% 11.21% 11.03% Total Return(F) 9.62 9.90 41.39 (33.77) 37.46
+Year Ended September 30, 2015 2014 2013 2012 2011 Other Unaudited Data: Number of Portfolio Companies at Year End 48 45 47 50 59 Average Size of Portfolio Company Investment at Cost \$ 8,547 \$ 7,762 \$ 7,069 \$ 7,300 \$ 6,488 Principal Amount of New Investments 102,299 81,731 80,418 45,050 110,903 Proceeds from Loan Repayments, Investments Sold and Exits(C) 40,273 72,560 117,048 73,857 50,002 Weighted Average Yield on Investments(D) 10.93% 11.47% 11.63% 11.25% 11.21% Total Return(E) 2.40 9.62 9.90 41.39 (33.77)

-(E) Weighted average yield on investments equals interest income on investments divided by the weighted average interest-bearing principal balance throughout the fiscal year.

-(F) Total return equals the change in the ending market value of our common stock from the beginning of the fiscal year, taking into account dividends reinvested in accordance with the terms of our dividend reinvestment plan.
+- (C) Includes non cash reductions in cost basis. - (D) Weighted average yield on investments equals interest income on investments divided by the weighted average interest-bearing principal balance throughout the fiscal year. - (E) Total return equals the change in the ending market value of our common stock from the beginning of the fiscal year, taking into account dividends reinvested in accordance with the terms of the dividend reinvestment plan.
 Total return does not take into account distributions that may be characterized as a return of capital.
 For further information on the estimated character of our distributions to common stockholders, please refer to Note 9-Distributions to Common Stockholders elsewhere in this Annual Report on Form 10-K.

-I TEM 7.
+ITEM 7.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

-The following analysis of our financial condition and results of operations should be read in conjunction with our accompanyingConsolidated Financial Statements and the notes thereto contained elsewhere in this Annual Report on Form 10-K. Historical financial condition and results of operations and percentage relationships among any amounts in the financial statements are not necessarily indicative of financial condition, results of operations or percentage relationships for any future periods.
+The following analysis of our financial condition and results of operations should be read in conjunction with our accompanying Consolidated Financial Statements and the notes thereto contained elsewhere in this Annual Report on Form 10-K. Historical financial condition and results of operations and percentage relationships among any amounts in the financial statements are not necessarily indicative of financial condition, results of operations or percentage relationships for any future periods.
 Except per share amounts, dollar amounts in the tables included herein are in thousands unless otherwise indicated.